Sampling-aware Adversarial Attacks Against Large Language Models: Experiments

+To understand what makes sampling so efficient compared to optimization, we study the evolution of the harm distribution $h(Y)$ during optimization and identify three key findings.

-\paragraph{Effect of optimization-based attacks on harm distributions.} We analyze how the harm distribution, $h(Y)$, evolves during an attack to gain insight into the optimization dynamics.
-Empirically, we observe that harm distributions are often bi- or trimodal, roughly corresponding to three categories: refusals ($h(Y)\mathbin{<}0.1$), compliant but irrelevant answers ($0.1 \mathbin{\leq} h(Y) \mathbin{\leq} 0.5$), and genuinely harmful answers ($h(Y)\mathbin{>}0.5$) (see \autoref{fig:Histogram of harmfulness}).
-We also see high-severity outliers, which are not captured by standard evaluations, appear early during optimization.
-Notably, our findings indicate that for most models, optimization-based attacks primarily suppress refusals, without significantly shifting the harmfulness of compliant responses (\autoref{fig:refusal-compliance-ratio}).
-This phenomenon is likely caused by the affirmative objective, which rewards compliance, but provides no signal towards genuine harm on already compliant responses.
+\textbf{Harm distributions are stable and multimodal.} \autoref{fig:Histogram of harmfulness} shows that harm distributions are often bi- or trimodal, roughly corresponding to three categories: refusals ($h(Y)\mathbin{<}0.1$), compliant but irrelevant answers ($\approx0.3 \mathbin{\leq} h(Y) \mathbin{\leq} 0.5$), and genuinely harmful answers ($h(Y)\mathbin{>}0.5$).
+While we see high-severity outliers appear early in optimization, the overall distribution shifts relatively little.
+Even for the most effective optimization-based attack in our pool, GCG, the bi-/trimodality remains throughout the entire attack run.

-\paragraph{How effective are current prompt optimization schemes?} After observing that the harm distribution of many runs remained very similar during an attack, we suspected that attacks like PAIR might be driven more by incremental sampling at each step than by genuinely superior prompt optimization.
+\textbf{Most optimization attacks fail to improve prompt quality.} After observing that the harm distribution often remained very similar throughout an attack, we suspected that the success of attacks like PAIR might be driven more by incremental sampling at each step than by genuinely superior prompt optimization.
+Concurrent work echoes similar findings \citep{yang2025multi}.
 To test this, \autoref{fig:attack-progress} compares how the elicited harm evolves over the course of optimization by considering the effectiveness of prompt candidates at each optimization step individually and comparing them to the first prompt iterate.
-We find that, except for GCG, other optimization schemes do not consistently lead to improved prompt quality\footnote{Note that on Llama 3.1 8B and Gemma 3 1B, AutoDAN's handcrafted templates are already very effective at the first step, making further prompt improvements challenging.}.
-Full results are in \autoref{sec:app-optimization-effectiveness}.
+We find that only GCG (and to a lesser extent PAIR) consistently lead to improved prompt quality.\footnote{Note that on Llama\ 3.1 8B and Gemma 3 1B, AutoDAN's handcrafted templates are already very effective at the first step, making further prompt improvements challenging.} Full results are in \autoref{sec:app-optimization-effectiveness}.

+\textbf{Attacks work by suppressing refusals, not by increasing harmfulness.} Given GCG's effectiveness, we examined the attack progress more closely, finding that optimization primarily suppresses refusals without significantly shifting the harmfulness of compliant responses (\autoref{fig:refusal-compliance-ratio}).
+While we initially expected this pattern to arise from the affirmative objective, which rewards compliance but provides no signal toward genuine harm on already compliant responses, we observe very similar curves for REINFORCE-GCG, which uses a different objective.
+The reason for this remains unclear and warrants further study.
+See \autoref{sec:app-harmful-given-refusal} for additional data.